saltstack/salt-install-guide/docs/topics/install-by-operating-system/solaris.rst

 --------------------------------------------
 To configure the Solaris native minion to connect with its Salt master:

 #.
-Edit the ``/etc/salt/minion`` file to update the minion configuration with
+Edit the ``/opt/local/etc/salt/minion`` file to update the minion configuration with
-   your environment's specific details, such as the master’s IP address, the minion ID, etc. For example, to set the minion name:
+   your environment's specific details, such as the master's IP address, the minion ID, etc. For example, to set the minion name:

    .. code-block:: bash